Table of Contents

 Finally, you need to upload the GPX file into your app, ready to use.

-Once you’ve the GPX track is available in your app, check the track and waypoints are showing on your map as expected.
+Once the GPX track is available in your app, check the track and waypoints are showing on your map as expected.

 Now is a good time to make sure you fully understand how to use your app, before you head out to explore (there are tutorial videos on the GaiaGPS website).